-St Aidan's CE Primary School has commitment to Operation Encompass and informing all stakeholders of the initiative.
+St Aidan's has a commitment to Operation Encompass, the information sharing agreement between police and school settings following police involvement in an incident of domestic abuse, or other potential crimes, and informing all stakeholders of the initiative.

 The lead person for Operation Encompass is Mrs Leanne Finch. www.operationencompass.org